Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 PLEASE NOTE:> The purchase price of the original artwork excludes postage.
 Please email me to get detailed information regarding the postage price.

-Leana grew up in the Little Karoo, Western Cape of South Africa and has lived all her life in South Africa.
-She resides with her husband, son and three cats in the vicinity of Cape Town, surrounded by it’s beautiful mountains, oceans and wildlife, which is well suited of her love for nature.
+Born in 1969, Leana de Villiers grew up in the Little Karoo, Western Cape of South Africa and has lived all her life in South Africa.
+She resides with her husband, son and three cats in the vicinity of Cape Town, surrounded by its beautiful mountains, oceans and wildlife, which is well suited to her love for nature.

 With no formal art education she started her painting adventure in 2000 with an insatiable hunger to learn more and nothing could hold Leana back once she discovered her love for art.
 She believes in the power of dedication, hard work, perseverance and persistence.
 She is a very keen learner and believes that the learning process in art will never cease.
 The knowledge she has, has been built up since 2000 and has been gained from reading many art books, doing research online, learning by watching videos, taking online painting classes and then putting all of this into practise.